Let’s start by listing SCRUM’s key features and aspects for those unfamiliar with it:

 The only kind of task that you can and should add to a Sprint is fixing blocker bugs.
 It is acceptable to add other tasks if and only if the initial tasks are fully complete, 100% tested and the features are absolutely proven to work as they are supposed to.

 Each of these builds has to be a product increment.
-If everything goes south after you add the latest feature and the solution threatens to be time-consuming and complicated, you can send the PO one of the previous builds, as at least one of them has a decent chance of being operational.
+If everything goes south after you add the latest feature and the solution threatens to be

 It is common for bugs to crawl out at the last possible moment, so don’t condemn yourself to working on weekends and carrying around a bunch of test devices off work.
-This is sure to take its toll on the quality of your testing, so make sure that your Sprints end on a Tuesday or a Wednesday so that the pre-delivery finishing touches are made as part of your routine.
+This is sure to take its toll on the quality of your testing, so make sure that your Sprints end on a Tuesday or a Wednesday so that the

 First and foremost, SCRUM helps if there is no documentation and facilitates communication within the team.
 The methodology helps clearly define and gradually assign the tasks and maintain ongoing contact with the customer’s representative, and generally makes it easier for everyone to get a grasp of the project.
 In the meanwhile, you can compile test documentation if you wish.